tanmay-0017/Sleep_Tracker-Rest-API/README.md

 # Sleep Tracker API

 A simple RESTful API for a sleep tracker app using Node.js and Express.
+The API allows users to manage their sleep records, including creating new records, updating existing ones, fetching sleep data, and deleting records.
+It's designed to be a simple yet efficient solution for tracking sleep patterns, offering seamless integration with various client applications.

+---

 ## Table of Contents